Skip to main content

 The good news is that the credit industry actually understands that you may shop around.
 That means frequent hard pulls on your credit within a short time period (usually 15 days, sometimes 30 days) will count as a single inquiry.
 So if you are going to shop around for good terms on a credit card, car loan, mortgage, or personal loan, you should do you best to not spread them out over a few months.

-Use a Free Credit Monitoring Service
+Use a Credit Monitoring Service

 Having a monitoring service won’t directly improve your score.
 However, getting alerts to any changes on your credit report will help you find ways to improve your score.
 In fact, most credit monitoring services will send you helpful suggestions on how to get a higher score.
-Even better, there are multiple free options available.
+Even better, there are multiple options available.
 We personally like CreditKarma, but you can choose your own favorite.

 While using credit monitoring won’t directly increase your score, it can save your score from dropping.
 That’s because using these tools will help you stay on top of your credit report every month.
 That means any forgotten payment or fraud attempt can be caught early, before it does major damage.
-They are totally free, so why wouldn’t you use one?

 Keep the Older Accounts Open

 Credit agencies want to see that you’ve had a long history of paying on time.
 That’s why older accounts are more valuable than ones you’ve just opened.
 For credit cards especially, this means that you should just keep older ones open, even if you don’t use them anymore.
 Unless they have a hefty annual fee, just throw the card in your sock drawer and forget about it.
-(And if they do have a fee, call the provider and see if you can switch it to another offering — without losing the account history.)
+(And if they do have a fee, call the provider and see if you can switch it to another offering — without losing the account history).

 I have a couple credit cards that are still active, even though I haven’t used them for years.
 I just let them exist, with zero balance, for sake of keeping my credit history long and my credit score high.
 Once in a while, they send me a letter threatening to close my account if I don’t use the card.
 So I make a small purchase, pay it off immediately, and then continue to ignore the card’s existence again.